 The maps used in this trip report to illustrate each day of the route are from the Garmin Topo Canada map set (v.4.0).
 I imported the GPS files from our Etrex Legend into Garmin Basecamp and then added some additional detail to make the maps more useful.

 Since we just learning how to use our first Garmin GPS device – the Etrex Legend – when we did the trip, we did a so-so job on recording the route.
 On Day 1 we forgot to turn it on until we got to the first portage!
 Since the Kopka trip, we’ve learned how to use our Garmin devices (now an Etrex 20 and an Oregon) and also make use of a small voice recorder for on-the-spot notes and observations.
-This improves the odds of remembering all the details, as does taking a lot of photos and video!
+This improves the odds of remembering all the details, as does taking a lot of photos and videos!

 GPX File: Kopka – Allanwater To Bukemiga